gubareve/mathtool/README.md

 Mathtool can be easily installed by running `cargo install mathtool` in your console.

+If you want to install directly from the repo you can run `cargo install --git https://github.com/gubareve/mathtool.git`.

 ## Features

 Mathtool offers basic math programs in your teminal.
 This includes `factorial`, `primes`, `add`, `subtract`, `divide`, and `multiply`.